 Mythology comes from lack of understanding scientific principles that create unexplained events on the planet.
 The emotional component is often fear.
 Pseudoscientific explanation takes one to Ancient Alien Theory and Creation Gods.
 Astrology takes us the celestial influences through time.
-In my opinion, earthquakes are part of the algorithm that creates the illusion of our reality or hologram.
+In my opinion, earthquakes are part of the algorithm that creates the Simulation of our reality.

 Japan - A giant catfish named Namazu lived in mud beneath the earth and causes earthquakes.
 A prankster, Namazu could be restrained only by Kashima, a god who protected the people from earthquakes.
 So long as Kashima kept a mighty magical rock over the catfish, the earth was still.
 But when he relaxed, the catfish thrashed about, causing earthquakes.